mdzhang/mdzhang.com/content/posts/vim-tmux-rice-r.md

 [See a screenshot][screenshot]

 [RStudio][rstudio] is an IDE for the R programming language.
-I've found that, OOTB, it's missing a number of vim features I regularly rely on (keyboard shortcuts for moving between windows, [ctrlp-like fast global search][ctrlp], [nerdtree-like directory navigation][nerdtree], etc.), or at least vim keybindings for them (even with the core editor's [lightweight vim key bindings][rstudio-vim] enabled).
+I've found that, OOTB, it's missing a number of vim features I regularly rely on (keyboard shortcuts for moving between windows, [ctrlp-like fast global search][ctrlp], [nerdtree-like directory navigation][nerdtree], etc.) when developing in other languages, or at least vim keybindings for them (even with the core editor's [lightweight vim key bindings][rstudio-vim] enabled).

 As a result, and particularly because I wasn't looking to introduce a new IDE/editor into my life, I wanted to recreate the parts of RStudio that I _did_ find useful as a novice R programmer, namely: